 If you’re mulling to get a new smartphone soon for less than KES 15,000, we got you.

-In this article, we’ve round up the best phones under KES 15000 in Kenya.
+In this article, we’ve rounded up the best phones under KES 15000 in Kenya.

 Best phones under 15,000